IamNaeto/react-hooks/onscroll-change-with-useeffect-and-useref/README.md

 # Installations
-- Using useref to change the colorization of a picture on mouse over and mouse out
+- Using useeffect, usestate and useref to change the colorization of a picture on scroll